What are shellfish water protected areas?

 Within the River Basin Management Plan Structure, existing shellfish waters have now become Water Framework Directive Protected Areas, for the protection of economically significant aquatic species.

 DAERA proposes to align the timetable for the review of shellfish water designations with other River Basin Management Plan processes.
 These are reviewed every six years, which would not be sufficiently frequent, and so it is proposed that reviews are carried out every three years.

-All shellfish water protected areas will be assigned an environmental objective under the Water Framework Directive (through river basin management plans).
-The Food Standards Agency also classifies each bed individually under the EC Food Hygiene Regulations.
+All shellfish water protected areas will be assigned an environmental objective under the Regulations (through river basin management plans).
+The Food Standards Agency also classifies each bed individually under the Food Hygiene Regulations.

 More useful links

 There are 10 shellfish water protected areas in Northern Ireland.
 These are contained in the following lists: